 Ostomy Myth 5: I will completely need to overhaul my diet.

-180 Medical offers a variety of high-quality colostomy, ileostomy, and urostomy supplies to help you adjust to life with your new procedure.
-Contact us today to learn more about our ostomy products, billing information and more.
+180 Medical offers a variety of high-quality colostomy, ileostomy, and urostomy supplies.
+Contact us today to learn more or request free samples.